cruelper/ted-talks-research/README.md

 During the study, a dataset was obtained: https://drive.google.com/file/d/18rS8_2SE_XrseyypLAFbyiGwSNtoMGQC/view?usp=sharing

-It contains the following fields: Title,Date,Views,Likes,Topic,Transcript Date - date of publication of the video
+It contains the following fields: Title,Date,Views,Likes,Topic,Transcript \n Date - date of publication of the video
 Views - the number of views on the video as of the date the dataset was created Likes - the number of likes on the video as of the date the dataset was created